rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- - **public Elio(int x, int y)**<br/>Luokan konstruktori, joka saa olion aloitussijainnin x- ja y-koordinaatit parametrina -->
 - **public Organism(int x, int y)**<br />The class constructor that receives the x and y coordinates of the initial position as its parameters.
 <!-- - **public String toString()**<br/> Luo ja palauttaa oliosta merkkijonoesityksen.
 Eliön merkkijonoesityksen tulee olla seuraavanlainen `"x: 3; y: 6"`.
 Huomaa että koordinaatit on erotettu puolipisteellä (`;`) -->
 - **public String toString()**<br/>Creates and returns a string representation of the organism.
-That representation should remind the following: `"x: 3; y: 6"`.
+That representation should be in the following format: `"x: 3; y: 6"`.
 Notice that a semicolon is used to separate the coordinates.
 <!-- - **public void siirra(int dx, int dy)**<br/> Siirtää oliota parametrina saatujen arvojen verran.
 Muuttuja `dx` sisältää muutoksen koordinaattiin `x`, muuttuja `dy` sisältää muutoksen koordinaattiin `y`.
 Esimerkiksi jos muuttujan `dx` arvo on 5, tulee oliomuuttujan `x` arvoa kasvattaa viidellä -->
 - **public void move(int dx, int dy)**<br/> Moves the object by the values it receives as parameters.
-The `dx` variable contains the change to coordinate `x`, and the `dy` variable ontains the change to the coordinate `y`.
+The `dx` variable contains the change to coordinate `x`, and the `dy` variable contains the change to the coordinate `y`.
 For example, if the value of `dx` is 5, the value of the object variable `x` should be incremented by five.

 <!-- Kokeile luokan `Elio` toimintaa seuraavalla esimerkkikoodilla. -->